Expert Insights on Cardiac Catheterization

 Wound Care:

-If a puncture site was used during the procedure, you will need to keep the area clean and dry and monitor it for any signs of infection, such as redness, swelling, or discharge.
-Your doctor may provide specific instructions on how to care for the wound and when to follow up for a checkup.
+If a puncture site was used during the procedure, you must keep the area clean and dry and monitor it for any signs of infection, such as redness, swelling, or discharge.
+Your doctor may provide specific instructions on caring for the wound and when to follow up for a checkup.

 Follow-up Appointments: